New Paragraph

 In 2013, Central Catholic's campus expanded with the building of new facilities to accommodate the future growth of the school.
 Through a collaborative capital campaign among Central Catholic, Holy Cross Elementary, and Holy Cross Church Parish, new facilities were built: library, life center, and gymnasium.
 In keeping with the Mission Statement, to educate the whole child—soul, mind, and body, the new buildings serve to foster growth in all areas.
 The library includes a forum room for presentations, a wireless projector and screen, and updated library resources.
 The new gym aids in the accommodation of multiple athletic teams across grade levels for both boys and girls.
 By building a new gymnasium, the school now has two facilities for students to use.
 Furthermore, the life center is a gathering place for guest speakers for the student body, as well as retreats.

-After over 125 years, Catholic education continues to provide excellent opportunities for student growth in Christian values and attitudes, along with superior academics.
+After 130 years, Catholic education continues to provide excellent opportunities for student growth in Christian values and attitudes, along with superior academics.
 Catholic education would not have continued to exist through the years without Priests, Sisters, dedicated faculty, students , parent organizations an community support.